davidsmorais/kuro/readme.md

 _________________________________________________________

 ## To-Do List
 - [ ] Cleaning all the bugs.
-These can be found in the [issues](https://github.com/davidsmorais/kuro/issues) page.
+These can be found in the [issues](https://github.com/davidsmorais/kuro/issues) page
-- [ ] Full rebranding of Ao into Kuro.
+- [ ] Full rebranding of Ao into Kuro
+- [ ] Implementing CI/CD for Linux packages
 - [ ] Revision of documentation
-- [ ] New feature discovery.
+- [ ] New feature discovery